Epaulette: History

 This US Navy coatee from c.
 1862 has initials on the epaulettes that stand for Medical Service.
 The length on the epaulettes distinguishes rank; in this case the 2.5-inch length indicates the rank of assistant surgeon.

 Epaulettes bear some resemblance to the shoulder pteruges of ancient Greco-Roman military costumes.
 However, their direct origin lies in the bunches of ribbons worn on the shoulders of military coats at the end of the 17th century, which were partially decorative and partially intended to prevent shoulder belts from slipping.
 These ribbons were tied into a knot that left the fringed end free.
 This established the basic design of the epaulette as it evolved through the 18th and 19th centuries.

 From the 18th century on, epaulettes were used in the French and other armies to indicate rank.
 The rank of an officer could be determined by whether an epaulette was worn on the left shoulder, the right shoulder, or on both.
-Later a "counter-epaulette" (with no fringe) was worn on the opposite shoulder of those who wore only a single epaulette.
+Later, a "counter-epaulette" (with no fringe) was worn on the opposite shoulder of those who wore only a single epaulette.
 Epaulettes were made in silver or gold for officers and in cloth of various colors for the enlisted men of various arms.

 Apart from that, flexible metal epaulettes were quite popular among certain armies in the 19th century, but were rarely worn on the field.
-Referred to as shoulder scales, they were e.g. an accoutrement of the US Cavalry, US Infantry and the US Artillery, from 1854 to 1872.
+Referred to as shoulder scales, they were an accoutrement of the US Cavalry, US Infantry, and the US Artillery, from 1854 to 1872.

 By the early 18th century, epaulettes had become the distinguishing feature of commissioned rank.
 This led officers of military units still without epaulettes to petition for the right to wear epaulettes to ensure that their status would be recognized.
-During the Napoleonic Wars and subsequently through the 19th century, grenadiers, light infantry, voltigeurs and other specialist categories of infantry in many European armies wore cloth epaulettes with wool fringes in various colors to distinguish them from ordinary line infantry.
+During the Napoleonic Wars and subsequently through the 19th century, grenadiers, light infantry, voltigeurs, and other specialist categories of infantry in many European armies wore cloth epaulettes with wool fringes in various colors to distinguish them from ordinary line infantry.
 Flying artillery wore epaulette-esque shoulder pads.
 Heavy artillery wore small balls representing ammunition on their shoulders.

 An intermediate form in some services, such as the Russian Army, is the shoulder board, which neither has a fringe nor extends beyond the shoulder seam.
 This originated during the 19th century as a simplified version for service wear of the heavy and conspicuous full dress epaulette with bullion fringes.